Alberto J. Safra: Biography

 In October 2020, his father died leaving his fortune to his wife and four children.
 In 2021, he challenged three new wills his father executed in November and December 2019, arguing that his father lacked the mental capacity due to his suffering from advanced Parkinson's disease.

 In January 2023, Bloomberg reported that Alberto Safra is close to reaching an agreement to sell his stake in Grupo J.Safra to his siblings.
 By 2024, Alberto and his family reached an amicable agreement that set new business directions for all.

 From that, Alberto turned his full attention to ASA, focusing on consolidating his vision for the company's future.
 ASA had established itself as a full-service financial institution, operating in the segments of Asset Management, Wealth Management, Private Banking, Corporate Banking, and retail.

+In June 2025, several media outlets reported that ASA acquired the investment firm Gauss Capital.
+Following the transaction, Gauss’ products and team were integrated into ASA’s operations.

+In November 2025, ASA purchased a development site on Rebouças Avenue, in São Paulo, with the intention of building a new office for his investment firm.
+According to the articles published, ASA had been looking for a location in that area for the past couple of years, and the acquisition was described as reflecting the “dynamism” and confidence in the city’s corporate real estate market.

 Net worth

 According to the Forbes list of The World's Billionaires, as of October 2021, his mother was worth $7.4 billion; and he and his siblings were collectively worth $7.3 billion making each individually a billionaire.
-Vicky and her children as of October 2024 were collectively worth $19.6 billion.
+Vicky and her children as of May 2026 were collectively worth $25.8 billion.